 Brief Description: Each institution must annually make available to prospective and enrolled students the completion or graduation rate of certificate- or degree-seeking, first-time, full-time, undergraduate students.
 The HEOA (Sec.
 488(a) (3)) added a provision requiring that the completion or graduation rates must be disaggregated by gender, major racial and ethnic subgroup (as defined in IPEDS), recipients of a Federal Pell Grant, recipients of a subsidized Stafford Loan who did not receive a Pell Grant, and students who did not receive either a Pell Grant or a subsidized Stafford Loan.

-If you have any questions regarding this report, please contact:Dr. Karla J. Oty, Director
+If you have any questions regarding information on this page, please contact:Dr. Karla J. Oty, Director

 Office of Institutional Research, Assessment, and Accountability